processchallenge/processchallenge.github.io/_posts/2024-11-1-registration-closed.md

 ---
-title: "Registrtion is closed"
+title: "Registration is closed"
 layout: post
 ---

-# Registrtion is now closed
+# Registration is now closed